SuperLan11/FIEAJam/README.md

-Our FIEA 2025 game jam entry.
+## Project Background
+A Short Squeeze is a 2D game made in Unity by a team of four.
+The game was created for the 2024 FIEA Game Jam in Orlando, which lasted from Friday January 17th to Sunday January 19th.
+The game jam had the theme of "Theme Parks" and spanned about 45 hours.

+## How to Play the Game
+Click the green code button, download the ZIP, and extract the folder.
+Then open the Game folder in the extracted folder, and open shortsqueeze.exe to start the game.

-Team members:
+## Team Contributions
-- Craig White
+- Craig White: Lead Programmer
-- Landon Johnson
+- Landon Johnson: Co-programmer, composer
-- Rafael Casanova-Silva
+- Rafael Casanova-Silva: Designer
-- Dani Rojas Gonzalez
+- Dani Rojas Gonzalez: Artist